tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/modelplot.md

 ## Multiple Coefficients Within a Single Model

-In this example, we will create a coefficient plot to showcase the coefficients of the Age variables in regression 3.
-This plot allows us to understand the individual effects of different age variables on the outcome variable.
+We can also use a a coefficient plot to visualize more than one regression coefficient from a single model Let's showcase the coefficients of the each of the building age variables in regression 3 to demonstrate this.

-Note that when including more variables in the plot, the `coef_map` argument is also useful for rearranging the order of the coefficients.
+This plot allows us to visualize the effects of different building age categories on the the log of rental prices.

+We can construct this plot as follows:

 {{% codeblock %}}
 ```R